-Lack Of Sleep Currently A Major Issue For Players In NBA, ESPN Reports
+NESN

-There are plenty of problems plaguing the NBA at the moment.
+There are plenty of problems the NBA is dealing with at the moment.
 But one of the biggest issues is overlooked all too often: sleep.

 A recent investigative piece by ESPN’s by Baxter Holmes dives deep into the rampant issues surrounding sleep in the league.
 Several general managers consider lack of sleep a real problem in the NBA.